Updated: 8/16/2023 | Las Vegas Travel Guide

 - Raku – Located off the strip, this Japanese restaurant is super delicious and memorable.
 They make their own tofu that is simple yet super buttery and satisfying.

 - Superfrico – We are OBSESSED with Superfrico.
-The restaurant opened up in mid-September and is a dinner-plus show experience that everyone needs to have.
+The restaurant opened up in mid-September of 2020 and is a dinner-plus show experience that everyone needs to have.
 We highly recommend their creative Italian fare, especially the king crab bucatini pasta, broccoli, deep-dish pizza, and fried mozzarella.
 The cocktails are also some of the best we’ve had in Las Vegas.
-Also ask to go to the Ski Lodge, which is their onsite speakeasy bar.
+Don’t forget to ask to go to the Ski Lodge, which is their hidden speakeasy bar within the restaurant.

 Where to Drink